wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

+   encrypted to the device's key (or not encrypted, as the case may be).
+   Other solutions (such as "Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and other voucher- based methods) are more fully featured, but also require more complicated machinery.
+This document describes something much simpler, at the cost of only providing limited protection.

-   to perform the initial configuration.
-This solution is only intended to increase confidentiality of the information in the configuration file, not to protect the device itself.
+   This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a more secure method to initially configure new devices.
+It is optimized for simplicity, for both the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff to perform the initial configuration.
+This solution is only intended to increase confidentiality of the information in the configuration file, and does not protect the device itself from loading a malicious configuration.

-   Solutions such as "Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and are not widely deployed yet.
-In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisms for firmware updates, and are out of scope for this document.

    This document describes a concept, and some example ways of implementing this concept.
 As devices have different capabilities,